algoasylum/SatelliteImageAnalysis/Data_Representation_Posts/Data Representation 1.md

 So that is it about the time series representation!
 We hope it helped you!

-To read more about time series, you can check out [this comprehensive article](https://www.influxdata.com/what-is-time-series-data/) in it.
+To read more about time series, you can check out [this comprehensive article](https://www.influxdata.com/what-is-time-series-data/).

+Thank you!